 Doing business internationally in the cybersecurity sector

-For this reason, InnovationQuarter can help your company in several ways to build this trust foundation and become more successful in your target market faster.
-We would like to get to know you and your company better, in order to be able to provide the best personal advice.
-Based on an extensive introduction to Martine Koole, we decide how we can best help your cybersecurity company to scale internationally.
+InnovationQuarter can help your cybersecurity company build the foundation of trust and become more successful in your target market faster.
+We would like to get to know you and your company better in order to provide personalized advice.
+Based on an introduction to Martine Koole, we will determine how we can best support your company’s international growth.

 InnovationQuarter invests in regional companies, stimulates innovation and helps foreign cybersecurity companies to establish themselves in the Greater Rotterdam – The Hague area.
 This region is one of the best starting points to target the European market.
 Read more about the cybersecurity industry in the Greater Rotterdam – The Hague area.
 Our internationalisation team helps the regional Dutch cybersecurity sector to expand into foreign markets.

-The Netherlands Enterprise Agency (RVO), Ministry of Foreign Affairs, Dutch embassy and consulates, InnovationQuarter and Security Delta (HSD) are fully committed to assisting companies doing business in the United States and initiated a Roadmap in 2021.
-The Roadmap Cybersecurity US 2020-2023 is a “multiyear programmatic approach to cybersecurity US”.
-By joining forces companies can enter the US cybersecurity market.
-The roadmap bundles existing activities aimed at the US-market and supplements them with new ones.
-The roadmap focuses on trade promotion, innovation, knowledge sharing and acquisition. looking into topics such as IoT, threat intelligence and data protection.
+The Netherlands Enterprise Agency (RVO), Ministry of Foreign Affairs, Dutch embassy and consulates, InnovationQuarter and Security Delta (HSD) have teamed up to create the Roadmap Cybersecurity US 2020-2023, a program that helps companies enter the US cybersecurity market.
+The Roadmap focuses on trade promotion, innovation, knowledge sharing, and acquisition, with a particular emphasis on IoT, threat intelligence, and data protection.

 RSA Conference and Exhibition

-One of the activities that is organised every year is the Cybersecurity Trade Mission to San Francisco (RSA).
-From 5 until 10 June 2022, an economic mission is set up for the RSA Conference.
-We will be traveling there with a delegation of over 40 companies alongside a significant government representation from multiple Dutch ministries and agencies.
-During the world’s largest cybersecurity conference and exhibition, the Netherlands, under the guidance of InnovationQuarter, will host a pavilion where eight Dutch cybersecurity companies and organisations present their latest innovations, showcasing how they future proof cybersecurity for the challenges ahead.
+One annual activity organized as part of the Roadmap is the Cybersecurity Trade Mission to San Francisco for the RSA Conference.
+From June 5-10, 2022, a delegation of over 40 companies and government representatives from various Dutch ministries and agencies will travel to San Francisco for the world’s largest cybersecurity conference and exhibition.
+Under the guidance of InnovationQuarter, the Netherlands will host a pavilion where eight Dutch cybersecurity companies and organizations can present their latest innovations and showcase how they are future-proofing cybersecurity.

 Partners in Business Cybersecurity (PIB) USA

-Also, part of the larger Roadmap Cybersecurity US 2020-2023 is the Partners for International Business (PIB) program on Cyber Security in the United States.
-The PIB-program, officially heralded in March of this year, aims to collectively localise itself in the market and acquire the required high level of trust necessary for successful export, eventually leading to better business opportunities.
+As part of the larger Roadmap Cybersecurity US 2020-2023, the Partners for International Business (PIB) program on Cyber Security in the United States aims to establish a strong presence in the market and build the trust necessary for successful export, leading to better business opportunities.

-Interested in joining the PIB-program or connecting to the partners?
-Please contact Martine Koole.
+If you are interested in joining the PIB program or connecting with the partners, please contact Martine Koole.

 Focus industries and sectors

-The New York Fintech scene for instance is booming and full of opportunities for Dutch cybersecurity businesses that (wish to) target the US-financial sector and market.
-For this reason, and as part of the Multiyear Roadmap Cyber Security US, Security Delta HSD, InnovationQuarter, RVO, the NL Ministry of Foreign Affairs and the Consulate-General of the Netherlands in New York have organised a roundtable discussion with key players in the New York Fintech sector earlier this year.
+The Dutch cybersecurity sector is focusing on the finance, healthcare, government, infrastructure, and manufacturing sectors in the Chicago, San Francisco, New York, and Washington DC areas.
+For example, the New York fintech scene presents numerous opportunities for Dutch cybersecurity businesses targeting the US financial sector and market.
+As part of the Multiyear Roadmap Cyber Security US, Security Delta HSD, InnovationQuarter, RVO, the NL Ministry of Foreign Affairs, and the Consulate-General of the Netherlands in New York organized a roundtable discussion with key players in the New York fintech sector earlier this year.

-With all these activities we are aiming to help organisations grow their network and expand knowledge on the possibilities for doing business in the USA.
+To learn more about the partners and use cases for security solutions in the US market, visit this special website.
+These activities are designed to help organizations grow their network and expand their knowledge on the possibilities for doing business in the United States.